paulbradshaw/learning-html-css-ebook/README.md

-# Code for the ebook 'Learning HTML and CSS by making tweetable quotes'
+# Markdown files for the ebook 'Learning HTML and CSS by making tweetable quotes'

+Because I thought you might like them.